 By land:

 By land, it can be reached from neighboring countries.
-In my case, I came from Peru, I entered the north of the country, but I met people who came from Chile and Argentina by bus as well.
+In my case, I came from Peru, I entered the north of the country, but I also met people who came from Chile and Argentina by bus.

 The best thing about getting around Bolivia by bus is that it is super cheap and the buses are not bad.
-The best thing from my point of view is to buy the tickets in the terminal itself.
+From my point of view, the best thing is to buy the tickets in the terminal itself.